mspronesti/mspronesti-noshow/README.md

 - 🧑‍💼 Machine Learning Engineer at Amadeus
 - 🎓 Studying Computer Science Engineering at Politecnico di Torino :it:
 - ✈  Studying Data Science and Engineering at Institut EURECOM as part of a double degree program :fr:
-- 💻  Mainly interested in Machine Learning, High-performance computing and Big Data Engineering.
-Lately got passionate about Quantum Software.
+- 💻  Mainly interested in Machine Learning, High-performance computing (HPC), Big Data Engineering and Quantum Software.
 - :penguin: Linux and open-source enthusiast